Gorn41/AgenticEvals/README.md

 python3 run.py --local --model google/gemma-3-4b-it --wait-seconds 0
 ```

 You can also provide a YAML config to control vLLM engine parameters and sampling settings.
-A default `vllm_config.yaml` is included at the repo root—edit it as needed:
+A default `vllm_config.yaml` is included at the repo root; edit it as needed:

 ```yaml
 # vllm_config.yaml